-School-wide math contests are held on seven different Tuesday's throughout the year during lunch.
+School-wide math contests are held on six different Tuesday's throughout the year.
 These contests are part of a state contest, The California Math League.
 Hundreds of high schools throughout the state participate, both at a state and county level.

-Approximately 500 M-A students participate each year in these 30-minute contests.
-In the contest, students solve six challenging math problems by applying high school-level concepts.
+M-A students are invited to participate in these 30-minute contests.
+Students will solve six challenging math problems by applying high school-level concepts.
 Topics range from geometry through pre-calculus.
 A student can score from 0 to 6 on each contest.
 We encourage all students to participate.
 Most participants are enrolled in Geometry Enriched, AS Algebra II, Pre-Calculus, AP Calculus, and AP Statistics.
-The typical score on a contest can be a 1 or 2 with many students getting 0's due to the difficulty of the contest questions.

-There is a multitude of benefits for participating students.
-Students receive extra credit in their respective math classes; they enjoy the challenge and competing with their peers.
-Each year we have approximately twenty winners in different contest categories.
-Students receive trophies and an award for their college application resume.
-Beyond the extra credit, awards, and the spirit of competition, there is a very practical benefit of contests.
+The benefits of participating include solving challenging math problems, the fun of competing with peers, earning math awards and a great entry for college resumes.
 Math contests give students an opportunity to engage in independent thinking that cuts across the math curriculum.
 We believe that students who participate in math contests over their high school career become more skilled at taking standardized tests, like the SAT, math subject tests and AP math exams.

 2023-2024 California Math League Contest Dates